bonjourmontreal/snake-game/README.md

 # snake-game
 First repository on GitHub.

 Used for a Snake Game made in C.

-Snake Game

 Use arrow keys to control the snake
 Eat food (*) to increase the snake's length